 - The group may be open-ended, less formal, and focused on sharing the emotional experiences of the caregivers.
 Group members are encouraged to share their experiences and members provide emotional support for each other.

 - In some groups, once the group is formed, no new members are allowed in.
 Other groups may allow anyone to join at any time.

 - Groups vary in how often they meet: weekly, bi-weekly, or monthly.
 So you need to decide what frequency is most convenient and helpful to you.

-Here are some other things to look for, as suggested by Llardo and Rothman (1999).
-For these criteria, you need to trust your own gut feelings.
+Here are some other things to look for.
+For these criteria, you need to trust your own gut feelings: